rishooty/vrec-dat-filter/README.md

 Now, getting an older dat would be the first thought that would occur to you.
 But the problem is that as soon as dats are deprecated, they're almost effectively wiped from the internet and impossible to find, MAME being an exception.

-It's for this reason I've added the 'dir_clean' functionality to this script, to get around this issue.
+It's for this reason I've added the 'dir-clean' functionality to this script, to get around this issue.
 It isn't a perfect solution, but it gets the job done because oftentimes rom names stay the same and only checksums change.
 See Directory Clean section under Running.

 ## Compiling with PyInstaller